Facts about the School

 Brain: neurosciences such as neurophysiology, computational neuroscience, neurobiology, neurology and psychiatry (though depending on research question and methods).

-7 Interdisciplinary research: it is our mission to train outstanding young scientists to become experts in one of the relevant fields, to provide them with knowledge over the gamut of mind and brain research, and to give them the ability, and the opportunity, to cooperate with researchers from other disciplines.
+8 Interdisciplinary research: it is our mission to train outstanding young scientists to become experts in one of the relevant fields, to provide them with knowledge over the gamut of mind and brain research, and to give them the ability, and the opportunity, to cooperate with researchers from other disciplines.
 Find out more about our idea of interdisciplinarity.

-9 Through funding awarded by the Excellence Initiative the School was able to establish and fund several additional teaching and research posts: a full professorship in philosophy of mind, a full professorship in social cognition, an adjunct professorship in lifespan ontogeny, an adjunct professorship in decison making, a junior professorship and an assistant professorship in medical psychology, two assistant professorships in philosophy of mind, one junior professorship in neurology and two assistant professorships in psychiatry.
+10 Through funding awarded by the Excellence Initiative the Berlin School of Mind and Brain was able to establish and fund several additional teaching and research posts: a full professorship in philosophy of mind, a full professorship in social cognition, an adjunct professorship in lifespan ontogeny, an adjunct professorship in decison making, a junior professorship and an assistant professorship in medical psychology, two assistant professorships in philosophy of mind, one junior professorship in neurology and two assistant professorships in psychiatry.

-10 Each year the school accepts 25–30 master’s students and 10–15 doctoral candidates into its program.
-In December 2016 the school had more than 100 master’s students (cohort 4 started in 2016), 40 doctoral members (cohort 10 started in October 2016), 65 doctoral alumni, 55 faculty members, and 16 postdocs.
+11 Each year the Berlin School of Mind and Brain accepts 25–30 Master’s students and 10–15 doctoral candidates into its programs.
+In February 2017 the Berlin School of Mind and Brain had more than 100 master’s students (cohort 4 started in October 2016), 40 doctoral members (cohort 10 started in October 2016), 65 doctoral alumni, 55 faculty members, and 16 postdocs.
 There is also a continuously growing number of associated researchers and associated research groups.

-11 Supervision: doctoral candidates will be supervised by (at least) two professors.
+12 Doctoral supervision: doctoral candidates will be supervised by (at least) two professors.
 Usually, one is from the ‘mind sciences’ and one from the ‘brain sciences’.

-13 Funding: Each year the School can offer a number of doctoral scholarships to the best applicants.
+14 Funding: Each year the Berlin School of Mind and Brain can offer a number of doctoral scholarships to the best applicants.
 These scholarships are highly competetive.
-Students who were not successful in winning one of the School’s own scholarships will receive support in obtaining an alternative source of funding (e.g. a research post within a university department or with one of the research groups, or an alternative scholarship).
+Students who were not successful in winning one of the Berlin School of Mind and Brain’s own scholarships will receive support in obtaining an alternative source of funding (e.g. a research post within a university department or with one of the research groups, or an alternative scholarship).

-14 Doctoral candidates will be offered academic soft-skill courses (e.g. scientific writing, grant-application writing, high-performance presentation), mentoring, and career counseling.
-Students are obliged to take part in journal and methods clubs and to attend the School’s weekly lecture series.
+15 Doctoral candidates will be offered academic soft-skill courses (e.g. scientific writing, grant-application writing, high-performance presentation), mentoring, and career counseling.
+Candidates are also obliged to take part in journal and methods clubs and to attend the Berlin School of Mind and Brain’s weekly lecture series.

-16 The School closely collaborates with neuroscience graduate schools in Berlin, especially with the two doctoral programs Medical Neurosciences and Computational Neuroscience.
-It is a member of Neuroschools Germany and of the Network of European Neuroscience Schools (NENS).
+17 The Berlin School of Mind and Brain closely collaborates with neuroscience graduate schools in Berlin, especially with the two doctoral programs Medical Neurosciences and Computational Neuroscience.
+It is a member of the Network Neuroschools Germany and of the Network of European Neuroscience Schools (NENS).